amberrsum/amberrsum/README.md

 - 👯 I’m looking to collaborate on UXUI and Python
 - 🤔 I’m looking for help with ICT, UXUI, Python,
 - 💬 Ask me about my everything.
-- 📫 How to reach me: @tungtheartist
+- 📫 How to reach me: ig: @tungtheartist
 - 😄 Pronouns: she
 - ⚡ Fun fact: I am a runner.